LuminLynx/Misty/PRD.md

 - **Success criteria**: Alerts appear prominently with appropriate urgency indicators

 ## Edge Case Handling
+- **Language Fallback**: If a translation key is missing in Portuguese, gracefully fallback to English text
 - **Invalid Location Input**: Display helpful error message with suggestion to try different search terms or use map selection
 - **API Rate Limiting**: Cache weather data for 10 minutes, show cached data with timestamp when rate limited
 - **Geolocation Denied**: Gracefully fallback to search or default location with clear explanation